DataDog/dd-apm-test-agent/README.md

 ### Proxy

 The test agent provides proxying to the Datadog agent.
-This is enabled by passing the agent url to the test agent either via the `--agent-url` commandline argument or by the `DD_TRACE_AGENT_URL` or `DD_AGENT_URL` environment variables.
+This is enabled by passing the agent url to the test agent either via the `--agent-url` command-line argument or by the `DD_TRACE_AGENT_URL` or `DD_AGENT_URL` environment variables.

-When proxying is enabled the response from the Datadog agent will be returned instead of one from the test agent.
+When proxying is enabled, the response from the Datadog agent will be returned instead of one from the test agent.

 ### Snapshot testing

 The test agent provides a form of [characterization testing](https://en.wikipedia.org/wiki/Characterization_test) which we refer to as snapshotting.
 This allows library maintainers to ensure that traces don't change unexpectedly when making unrelated changes.

 This can be used to write integration tests by having test cases use the tracer to emit traces which are collected by the test agent and compared against reference traces stored previously.

 To do snapshot testing with the test agent:

 1. Ensure traces are associated with a session token (typically the name of the test case) by either:
    - Calling the `/test/session/start` with the token endpoint before emitting the traces; or
-   - Attaching an additional query param or header specifying the session token on `/vX.Y/trace` requests (see below for the API specifics).
+   - Attaching an additional query string parameter or header specifying the session token on `/vX.Y/trace` requests (see below for the API specifics).
 (Required for concurrent test running)
 2. Emit traces (run the integration test).
 3. Signal the end of the session and perform the snapshot comparison by calling the `/tests/session/snapshot` endpoint